 This little beach is a great sheltered area to paddle on Lake Temiskaming / Timiskaming, which in the Algonquin language means deep (‘tim’) and open waters (‘kami’).
 Despite its name, the water here is shallow for quite a distance out with the water quality regularly tested by the Ottawa Riverkeeper.

-- Parking and public washrooms are available near the New Liskeard Waterfront Mini-Putt, where you can also get ice cream!
-There are lots of other facilities nearby, including a skatepark, beach volleyball courts, waterfront pool and fitness centre.
+- Parking and public washrooms are available near the beach and there are lots of other facilities nearby, including a skatepark, beach volleyball courts, waterfront pool, and fitness centre.

 Read more about Lake Temiskaming and the community of Temiskaming Shores, a place that celebrates two provinces and three cultures here.